Much Ado About Nothing (1993 film): Production

 In 1990, Kenneth Branagh initiated efforts to adapt William Shakespeare's Much Ado About Nothing for the screen, marking his second Shakespearean project following 1989's Henry V. He opted for Much Ado About Nothing due to its accessibility, noting that the majority of the play is in prose, making it "very easy on the ear".
 However, upon circulation, the screenplay faced criticism from certain financiers for its heavy reliance on dialogue.
 Despite rejections from Walt Disney Pictures and Paramount Pictures, the Samuel Goldwyn Company stepped in to finance and distribute the film.
 This agreement was part of a larger two-picture deal that included Branagh's forthcoming release, Peter's Friends (1992).

 The production budget ranged between $10 million and $15 million, with Goldwyn holding global distribution rights except for the U.K., which were retained by Branagh's Renaissance Films.
 Although Goldwyn initially greenlit the project independently, additional funding came from American Playhouse Theatrical Films and Columbia TriStar Home Video.
 American Playhouse secured television broadcast rights for $550,000, while Columbia acquired home video rights for approximately $1.65 million, collectively covering around twenty percent of the production budget.
 Initial expenditures for prints and advertising totaled $2 million.

 The ensemble cast was compensated on a "most-favored nations" basis, receiving equal salaries along with a share of potential backend profits.
 Principal photography commenced on August 3, 1992, spanning eight weeks at the Villa Vignamaggio in Greve in Chianti, Italy.
 Filming conditions proved challenging, with temperatures often reaching 100 F during the final month.
 Various sets, including a small chapel, an Etruscan-style open-air bathhouse, a fountain, and formal gardens, were constructed at the villa.
 Additionally, scenes set in a prison were shot in a converted wine cellar.
-Notably, the Villa Vignamaggio is where the Mona Lisa was believed to have been painted, and Branagh lodged in the same room where Lisa del Giocondo, the portrait's subject, purportedly stayed.
+Notably, the Villa Vignamaggio is where the Mona Lisa was believed to have been painted by Leonardo da Vinci and Branagh lodged in the same room where Lisa del Giocondo, the portrait's subject, purportedly stayed.
 Filming wrapped the week of September 21, 1992.